What's involved in selling or dispatching goods to EU member states, including VAT, figures for Intrastat, licensing and controls.

 - you must number your sales invoices in sequence

-- you must also obtain and keep valid evidence that the goods have been removed from the UK within certain time limits to be able to zero rate
+- you must also get and keep valid evidence that the goods have been removed from the UK within certain time limits to be able to zero rate

 Read more about charging VAT.

-If your buyer is not VAT registered, or you can’t obtain their VAT number, then as the seller you must charge the UK rate of VAT.
+If your buyer is not VAT registered, or you cannot get their VAT number, then as the seller you must charge the UK rate of VAT.

 Every business trading within the EU has to declare its sales on its VAT return.
 If your sales of goods exceed the applicable exemption threshold during a calendar year, you must also submit Intrastat returns each month.

-Every VAT-registered business trading goods with other EU member states is obliged to declare certain information.
-The amount of information required depends on the value of their Arrivals (purchases or imports) or Dispatches (sales or exports).
+Every VAT-registered business trading goods with an EU member states must declare certain information.
+The amount of information needed depends on the value of their Arrivals (purchases or imports) or Dispatches (sales or exports).

 Intrastat thresholds are reviewed annually and are £1.5 million for Arrivals and £250,000 for Dispatches.

-Businesses with Dispatches or Arrivals of goods below this threshold are only required to declare the value of Dispatches (sales or exports) to other EU member states in box 8 and the value of Arrivals (purchases or imports) acquired from other EU member states in box 9 on their standard VAT return.
+Businesses with Dispatches or Arrivals of goods below this threshold are only needed to declare the value of Dispatches (sales or exports) to an EU member state in box 8 and the value of Arrivals (purchases or imports) acquired from an EU member state in box 9 on their standard VAT return.

-Businesses with Dispatches to or Arrivals from the EU above the Intrastat exemption threshold must also submit monthly Supplementary Declarations (SDs) to HM Revenue and Customs (HMRC).
+Businesses with Dispatches to or Arrivals from the EU above the Intrastat exemption threshold must also submit monthly Supplementary Declarations (SDs) to HMRC.